 The drug discovery process is plagued by late-stage failures.
-Could miniaturized human hearts help the problem?
+Could miniature hearts help the problem?
 We spoke to Kevin D. Costa to find out.

 Kevin D. Costa is associate professor of medicine (cardiology) at the Icahn School of Medicine at Mount Sinai (NY, USA).
 He earned his BSc and MSc degrees in biomedical engineering from Boston University (MA, USA), and his PhD in bioengineering from the University of California, San Diego (CA, USA).